reclaimingmytime/SpeedrunRecordsParser/README.md

 ## Installation

 To use, copy the file `config.example.php` to `config.php` and change the path.
 Uses `/home/username/speedrunigt/` by default.
+If you are unsure what this directory is, you can find it in Minecraft under `Options --> SpeedRunIGT Settings (icon next to FOV slider) --> Records --> Open Records Directory`